Risks You Face Hiring the Low Bid Contractor

 The information on this page is not meant to scare you.
-It is meant to give you the education and information you need so your project doesn't turn into a home remodeling nightmare.
+It is meant to give you the education and information you need, so your project doesn't turn into a home remodeling nightmare.

-6 Things You Need to Know Before You Hire a Contractor to
+6 Things You Need to Know Before You Hire a Contractor to Complete Your Home Renovation

-There is an eye opening list of some of the worst ones on the State of Arizona Registrar of Contractors website www.azroc.gov.
+Do a quick Google search for the Phoenix-metro area, and you will see plenty of stories about contractors that disappeared with homeowners' deposits, did substandard work, and operate without being licensed.
+There is an eye-opening list of some of the worst ones on the State of Arizona Registrar of Contractors website www.azroc.gov.

-Believe it or not, an 8-10% profit is something every design build or remodeling contractor strives for.
+Believe it or not, an 8-10% profit is something every design-build or remodeling contractor strives for.
 Any bid that is 10% or more below another bid can't be the same job using the same materials and installation methods.
-To make up for the lower price the contractor must substitute lower quality materials or take shortcuts on installation to make up the difference.
+To make up for the lower price the contractor must substitute lower-quality materials or take shortcuts on installation to make up the difference.
 At Hochuli Design & Remodeling Team, we won't lower our quality or standards just to land a job.

 Many people believe that it isn't necessary to check references.
 Ask the people who hired the con men on the Arizona Registrar of Contractors website if they wished they had checked references.
 It is natural to believe a person that is "nice" and polite.
-Use the questions on our References page and call 10 references.
+Use the questions on our References page and call ten references.
 Make sure to ask how the final price compared to the original proposal.

-- In Arizona it is plain and simple.
-If you contract with an unlicensed contractor you will not have access to the ROC complaint process or the Residential Contractors Recovery fund if there is a dispute.
+In Arizona, it is plain and simple.
+If you contract with an unlicensed contractor, you will not have access to the ROC complaint process or the Residential Contractors Recovery fund if there is a dispute.

-Before you commit to the low bidder, please check them out thoroughly using the information on our website and on the Arizona Registrar of Contractors website.
+Before you commit to the low bidder, please check them out thoroughly using the information on our website and the Arizona Registrar of Contractors website.